anchorcms/anchor-cms/readme.md

 Unfortunately we have been able to maintain this project for sometime.
 We advise that you consider using alternative platforms and should no longer consider this project production ready.

-Thanks for everyones support and conrtibutions over the years.
+Thanks for everyones support and contributions over the years.

 ---